-A child or young person has SEN if they have a learning difficulty or disability which calls for extra help to be provided to them.
+A child or young person has SEN if they have a learning difficulty or disability which means they need extra help.

-A child of compulsory school age has a learning difficulty or disability if they:
+A child of school age has a learning difficulty or disability if they:

-- have significantly greater difficulty in learning than the majority of others of the same age
+- have greater difficulty in learning than most others of the same age

-- have a disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions
+- have a disability which prevents or hinders them from using facilities provided for others of the same age in schools or post-16 education

-- if they are likely to come under the definitions above when they reach compulsory school age or
+- if they are likely to come under the definitions above when they reach school age

-- would do so if special educational provision was not made for them
+- would do so if special educational provisions were not made for them